noelo/ocp-splunk/README.md

 * *SPLUNK_MONITOR_LOCN* is the mountpoint of the shared volume which contains the logs
 * *SPLUNK_SERVER* is the address of the main Splunk server in *host:port* port format

+**Note** Ensure that you use the correct registry address in the image

 ### Create the shared volume
 ```
 oc volume daemonsets logging-fluentd --add --mount-path=/var/log/splunk --type=emptyDir